What does the Mwebaza Foundation do?

 We invest in social enterprises created and led by Ugandan school communities that generate income for participants and the school.
 These businesses allow the school to reduce tuition costs, generate revenue for business participants, and plan for future projects without relying on external financial support.

-Why Uganda?
+Why does Mwebaza work in Uganda?

 In 2007, Mwebaza's founder, Dale Peterson, was teaching first grade at Niwot Elementary when he noticed something troubling: his textbook's unit on Africa featured animals and landscapes, but nothing about the people who call the continent home.
 Believing his students deserved a more complete picture, Dale applied for a pen-pal exchange through People to People International and was matched with Mwebaza Infant Primary School in Kyengera, Uganda, led by Headmistress Namatovu Catherine.